-Furthermore, according to ICAO, “between 1976 and 2000, more than 1,100 passengers and crew lost their lives in accidents where language issues played a contributory role.”
-(Mathews, “New Provisions for English Language Proficiency Are Expected To Improve Aviation Safety,” ICAO Journal, vol. 59, 2004, pp. 4-6.)
+According to ICAO, four high-profile accidents accounted for the fact that “between 1976 and 2000, more than 1,100 passengers and crew lost their lives in accidents where language issues played a contributory role.”

-In 2017, Embry-Riddle Aeronautical University launched the Language as a Human Factor in Aviation Safety (LHUFT) initiative to:
+In 2017, Embry-Riddle Aeronautical University established the Language as a Human Factor in Aviation Safety (LHUFT) initiative to:

-- Support human factors specialists, accident investigators and safety experts in considering the role of language and communication in safe aviation operations.
+- Support human factors specialists, accident investigators, and safety experts in considering the role of language and communication in aviation operations; and

 For more information about language as a human factor, explore the following: